reinhart1010/nix/docs/en/common/ssh-add.md

 ---
 # ssh-add

-Manage loaded ssh keys in the ssh-agent.
+Manage loaded SSH keys in the `ssh-agent`.
-Ensure that ssh-agent is up and running for the keys to be loaded in it.
+Ensure that `ssh-agent` is up and running for the keys to be loaded in it.
 More information: <https://man.openbsd.org/ssh-add>.

 - Add the default ssh keys in `~/.ssh` to the ssh-agent: